Meet the Division Leadership

 She holds a bachelor's degree in sociology from the University of California, Santa Barbara, a master’s in social work administration from San Diego State University, and she is a Certified Public Manager.

-Deputy Administrator over Child Welfare
+Deputy Administrator - Child Welfare

-Deputy Administrator over Administrative Services
+Deputy Administrator - Support Services

 Information Technology Manager